VlixAli/Sales-Management-System/README.md

 ## 🚀 Installation Steps <a name = "installation"></a>

 ---
-First clone this repository, install the dependencies, and setup your .env file.
+First clone this repository, install the dependencies, and set up your .env file.

 ````
 git clone https://github.com/VlixAli/Jwt-with-spring-